-- Operator overloading.
+- •Operator overloading.
 ECMAScript 3.1 users will need to explicitly use named functions, such as add. - •Transcendental functions, like sin.
-Despite the fact that these functions are already a part of the ECMAScript standard, there was an concern expressed about footprint size. - •User definable precision.
-Instead of providing the option for 7, 16, 34, or unlimited number of digits, 34 has been selected for ECMAScript 3.1 Notes: - •ECMAScript 3.1 does not have namespaces.
-In order to reduce namespace polution, Java's MathContext and RoundingMode classes have been subsumed into the Decimal.prototype object ·It is my belief that operators such as the values for the following properties specified correctly: [[Writeable]], [[Enumerable]], [[Dynamic]].
-The inten is that Decimal objects, once constructed, are immutable, and that developers can create new prototype objects based on the Decimal prototype most notably in order to vary the value of the roundingMode property.
+Despite the fact that these functions are already a part of the ECMAScrip standard, there was an concern expressed about footprint size.

+•User definable precision.
+Instead of providing the option for 7, 16, 34, or unlimited number of digits, 34 ha been selected for ECMAScript 3.1.
+Notes:

+•ECMAScript 3.1 does not have namespaces.
+In order to reduce namespace polution, Java's MathContext and RoundingMode classes have been subsumed into the Decimal.prototype object.
-ToPrimitive, GetValue and GetBase as well as Interal Properties such as [DefaultValue]]] should "just work".

-Independent confirmation (or noting where such will not work) would be appreciated. ·I am considerably less comfortable that I have
+•It is my belief that operators such as ToPrimitive, GetValue and GetBase as well as Interal Properties such as [[DefaultValue]]] should "just work" Independent confirmation (or noting where such will not work) would be appreciated.